cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/router.md

 - Select Internet Protocol Version 6.
 - Click Properties.
 - Click Use The Following DNS Server Addresses.
-- Add the IPv6 address from that we listed based on your location configuration
+- Add the IPv6 address from that we listed based on your DNS location configuration.
 - Click OK.